 As South Korea marks the third anniversary of its green growth policy, the country has gained international diplomatic benefits from efforts to promote the policy while domestic implementation of green growth policies has been mixed.

 Both Sen. John McCain (R-AZ) and Sen. Barack Obama (D-IL) have pledged to by create millions of "green jobs" for Americans.
 Politico asks whether either of the candidates' plans can really jumpstart the U.S. economy and ease the energy crisis.

-are examining the greenhouse gas emissions and air quality impacts of plug-in hybrid electric vehicles.
+In the most comprehensive environmental assessment of electric transportation to date, the Electric Power Research Institute (EPRI) and the Natural Resources Defense Council (NRDC) are examining the greenhouse gas emissions and air quality impacts of plug-in hybrid electric vehicles.

-Learn more about CFR’s mission and its work over the past year in the 2014 Annual Report.
+Learn more about CFR’s mission and its work over the past year in the 2015 Annual Report.
 The Annual Report spotlights new initiatives, high-profile events, and authoritative scholarship from CFR experts, and includes a message from CFR President Richard N. Haass.
 Read and download »